sigma67/ethertwin/README.md

 Various screenshots showing the **ethertwin** prototype functionality can be found at `misc/Screenshots`.
 The following screenshot illustrates the Home site of our
 **ethertwin** prototype - showing  all twins of the user.
 ![Start page of the **ethertwin** prototype](./misc/Screenshots/Screenshot_Home.PNG "Start page of the **ethertwin** prototype")

-## Research and Citation
-Please consider citing our [publication introducing the theoretical concept](https://link.springer.com/chapter/10.1007/978-3-030-22479-0_15) if you are using our **ethertwin** prototype for your research.